 EDUC 719 Theory and Practice of Non-Formal Education

 Non-formal and popular education approaches to human development programs, particularly in international settings.
 An introduction to the basic philosophical and conceptual works in the field, including the theories of Freire, Illich, and others.
 Assumptions and theories of non-formal and popular education to practice in adult basic education, community, and health education; critical issues in the planning and implementation of non-formal education.

 EDUC 720 Theories of International Development for Educators

 Examines capitalist, socialist, and humanist theories of social and economic development.
 Identifies the assumptions, underlying values, and operational principles characteristic of specific theories and explores their implications as international educators.
 A theoretical perspective for analyzing the role played by education in different development perspectives.

 EDUC 881 Comparative Education

 Processes and problems of educational development in selected areas throughout the world.
 Interrelationship between education and culture, in a multicultural context.
 While historical antecedents are recognized, major emphasis on cultural forces responsible for contemporary educational practices.

-Applications to the International Education doctoral program can be submitted through the Graduate School.
+Applications to the International Education doctoral program are submitted through the Graduate School.

 The application deadline for fall admission is January 2.
-We will also conduct a phone or Skype interview with finalists.
+We will also conduct a phone or Zoom interview with finalists.